PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 create new Azure AD applications on-demand in an automated fashion which is a requirement when using this strategy.

-In less common scenarios where a custom application is granted the proper permissions, it can use the Microsoft Graph API to create new Azure AD applications on demand.
+In less-common scenarios where a custom application is granted the proper permissions, it can use the Microsoft Graph API to create new Azure AD applications on demand.
 This type of custom application becomes more complex to develop and deploy because it must somehow track